 The recent testing has also provided data on the 1/2-width FPE Stab-Lok® double-pole breakers, which had not been previously available.
-The data shows no significant difference between the 1/2-width and full-width double pole breakers; both types exhibit both calibration and jamming failures.
+The data shows no fundamental difference between the 1/2-width and full-width double pole breakers; both types exhibit both calibration and jamming failures.

-The results of the recent testing clearly demonstrate that the circuit breaker problems are not restricted to the full-width two-pole breakers that were the primary focus of the CPSC investigation.
-The problems extend across the full Stab-Lok® residential circuit breaker line, including the combined breaker/GFI.
+The test results clearly demonstrate that the circuit breaker problems are not restricted to the full-width two-pole breakers that were the primary focus of the CPSC investigation.
+FPE and others often state or imply that the only known problem within the FPE Stab-Lok® circuit breaker line is with the full-width double-pole breakers that FPE/Reliance called to CPSC's attention.
+That obviously is not correct.